What is Academy soccer?

-The total cost of the program is $426 for this fall or for first season players – $345 program fee and $81 Uniform.
-Subsequent seasons will be $345.
+The total cost of the program is $452 for this fall or for first season players – $365 program fee and $87 Uniform (new players only).
+Subsequent seasons will be $365.
 Program fees include coaches fees, field rental, referee fees, festival entry fees and administration costs.
 They do not cover the cost of travel for individual families to out of town events.
 The uniform fee includes two training shirts and a complete home and away uniform, including shorts & socks.
 Financial Aid is available for families with a documented need who otherwise could not participate in the ABYSA Academy Program.
 ALL ACADEMY PLAYERS MUST HAVE A UNIFORM.

 Can I play up an age group?